Chapter 8 : Suspect

 “No it didn’t,” he snapped, his eyes hot before he turned his glare away from me.
 We wandered into the massive park and walked along the lake till we found a park bench to sit on.
 I pulled my knees up to my chest and stared out at the pond only vaguely taking in my surroundings.
 The trees that were along the water’s edge reflected off the surface making one wonder where the water ended and the grass began.

 “Yah- fine,” I finally said.
-Ignoring the part of me that wanted to scream and say that of course I wasn’t alright.
+Ignoring the part of me that wanted to scream and say of course I wasn’t alright.
 I just saw a child murdered for heaven’s sake and a mother tortured.
 I couldn’t help but imagine then that it was my mum who was laying there instead.
 Or if it was Edward who’d been killed.
 It could have been.
 Their lives were on the line, everyone’s was.

 He reached up and turned my head so I was facing him.
 His hands were cupping either side and it was only then when he brushed his thumb gently across my cheek that I realized I had been crying.

 “Contrary to my eyes betraying me I’m- I’m really fine,” I said.
 Trying to be firm, trying to be stone.
 This kind of thing happened and I had to get over it.
-Get over the fact that I had just stood there and done nothing.
+Get over the fact I had just stood there and done nothing.

 “Of course you are,” he replied.
 I nodded smartly and turned to face the pond again.
 His hands fell to his side and he leaned forward so his arms were resting against his knees.
 “Look, I have to tell you something – and you’re not going to like it.
 Just promise me one thing.”